 Who is Count My Vote and what are they doing?

 Count My Vote (CMV) is a group of wealthy politicians and big-money donors who are working to dismantle Utah’s Neighborhood Caucuses and install a direct primary election system like California.
 The reason CMV doesn’t like the Caucus-Convention System is because it makes it more difficult for them to manipulate elections with big money.
-To date Count My Vote has spent: $2,541,720 to dismantle Utah’s Neighborhood Caucuses.
+To date Count My Vote has spent: $3,115,215.54 to dismantle Utah’s Neighborhood Caucuses.
 Learn about signature fraud involving gathers of the Count My Vote petition.

 Why is a direct primary bad for Utah?